rflorague/draft/README.md

 # PAWICAN (Preservation Actions for Wildlife: Integrated Conservation Application Network)
 ### Developed by: E-Core

+ahflsakdhnviadgcjgeahg from draft to repo draft push pa

 HTTP POST is widely used in web applications for tasks like submitting forms, uploading files, and interacting with APIs.
 It allows for the transfer of complex data and is essential for various web-based services and applications.

 ## API DESCRIPTION